Get all the latest data for Dubrovnik

 What is driving property prices up or down in Dubrovnik as of 2026?

-As of early 2026, the top three factors driving property prices in Dubrovnik are strong tourism demand, severely limited housing supply due to coastline and heritage constraints, and Croatia's overall solid economic outlook.
+As of 2026, the three main forces driving property prices in Dubrovnik are limited supply, strong tourism demand and high construction costs.

 If you want to understand these factors at a deeper level, you can read our latest property market analysis about Dubrovnik here.